Last updated on May 24, 2024

 You will need a glass jar, large enough to contain the dial and a method of suspending the dial in the solution.
 A piece of wire or some fishing line and a stick or rod of some type will suffice.
 The dial should be suspended face-down so that dirt that is loosened will sink to the bottom of the jar.
 The jar should be filled with enough water to completely cover the dial when suspended.
 It is important that the water you use is at room temperature.
 Hot or cold water may cause the dial to expand or contract to create even more hairline cracks.
 Ideally, fill the jar and leave it to sit for several hours to settle at room temperature.

 Next, suspend the dial in the water so that the dial is completely submerged.
 The dial should be face-down.
 Drop in the denture-cleaning tablet and leave it to do its work.
-Ideally, retrieve the dial hourly to check the progress of the clean.
+Ideally, retrieve the dial hourly to check the progress of the cleaning.
 As mentioned previously, do not exceed the timeframe listed on the packet.
-Once satisfied with the clean, remove the dial and rinse in room temperature water and dry thoroughly.
-The dial should be looking clean and the hairline cracks will be far less obvious.
+Once satisfied with the clean, remove the dial and rinse it in room temperature water and dry it thoroughly.
+The dial should look clean and the hairline cracks will be far less obvious.
 The denture-cleaning tablet obviously doesn’t fill and repair hairline cracks, but it does help to conceal them.

 A list of additional posts regarding antique watches can be found on the Guides page.